http4k/http4k/src/docs/blog/http4k_v4/index.md

 Mostly, the existence of the project is has been driven by 2 factors:

 - to reduce dependency weight of bringing in SDK modules, especially when in a Serverless context.
 The AWS service SDKs are especially heavy.
 Using http4k-connect instead of official SDKs, overall Serverless Function distribution size should be reduced by at least an order of magnitude.
+By way of example, on an empty Kotlin-based project these are the dependency weights (ie. size of new JARs) for adding:
+    1. `software.amazon.awssdk:ssm:2.15.35` : 13474110b (13.47mb)
+    1. `org.http4k:http4k-connect-amazon-systemsmanager:2.8.0.0` = 3150022b (3.15mb)
 - to avoid us having to reinvent the same things again and again!
 (Because we're very very lazy developers!)

 It's pretty hot off the press, but will be receiving a lot of attention over the coming weeks and months, and we'll be documenting the mechanisms in both web and live talks.